Information Literacy (IL) Support

-In Information Literacy (IL) sessions, librarians visit COCC classes to provide instruction custom-tailored to course assignments and needs.
+In IL sessions, librarians visit COCC classes to provide instruction custom-tailored to course assignments and needs.

 Concepts and skills covered in instruction may include: